nezhar/speech-condenser/README.md

 ## Installation and Usage

-The uses podman to run the containers.
+The setup uses docker or podman to run the containers.
 A set of local scripts are provided to run the pipeline.

 * build.sh - Builds the containers.
 * pipeline.sh - Runs the pipeline.